lturcinskas/flatland/README.md

 # CNN model for flatland dataset
-We try to classify images from flatland dataset,which includes imagines of various geometric figures using CNN model.
+We try to classify images from flatland dataset, which includes imagines of various geometric figures using CNN model.
+We do so mainly using pytorch.